- Ground feel

 The Nike Downshifter 9 running shoe is a neutral support shoe with some cushioning.
 It is for runners who want an affordable entry-level shoe with lots of styles.
 If high mileage and top-end performance are required, I would move up to one of the high-performance models from Nike.

 During my test, I ran on pavement for approximately 75% and hard gravel trail for 25%.
 The runs were typically 10K.
-The pace varied from 5 to 6 minutes per kilometer.
+The pace varied: 5 to 6 minutes per kilometer.
 The Nike Downshifter 9 felt light but lacked cushioning.

 Who should buy it